marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/incompatibilities-of-gcc.rst

 * K&R compilers allow comments to cross over an inclusion boundary (i.e. started in an include file and ended in the including file).

-  .. index:: external declaration scope

-  .. index:: scope of external declarations
+  .. index:: external declaration scope, scope of external declarations, declaration scope

-  .. index:: declaration scope

 * Declarations of external variables and functions within a block apply only to the block containing the declaration.
 In other words, they